kathrinannaotte/haplovalidate/README.md

      install.packages("/Path/To/haplovalidate_0.1.0.tar.gz", repos=NULL, type="source"

 ## Input Data
-You need an object containing your allele frequencies in haploreconstruct format, which is created from a sync file.
+You need an object containing your allele frequencies in haploReconstruct format, which is created from a sync file.

-    library(haploReconstruct)  ## make sure to load version v0.1.3_3 from https://github.com/popgenvienna/haploReconstruct
+    ## make sure to load version v0.1.3_3 from https://github.com/popgenvienna/haploReconstruct
+    library(haploReconstruct)

     repl <- 1:5
     gens <- c(0,15,37,59)